The holy month of Ramadan is an important holiday of introspection and prayer, for millions Muslims around the world.

-While Ramadan is popularly known as the month in which many Muslims across the globe fast during daylight hours, Ramadan is special to Muslims for a number of other reasons as well.
+While Ramadan is popularly known as the month in which many Muslims across the globe fast during daylight hours, it is a special time for Muslims for a number of other reasons as well.
+Here's what you need to know about Ramadan.

 History of Ramadan